DRE2N/erethon-docs/src/content/docs/QuestsXL/actions.md

 ```

 ## run_command
 Runs a command, optionally with full permissions (op) or as console.
 By default, the command is run as the player.
+Use %player% in the command to refer to the player's name.

 #### Parameters: